1 / 1

 Renowned for its sublime sugar highs, D Bar, celebrity chef Keegan Gerhard’s restaurant in Uptown, knows exactly how to channel your sweet spot — through sugar-dusted beignets enveloping Nutella in all its creamy, dreamy glory; ice cream floats and milkshakes; Gerhard’s heralded three-layer chocolate cake iced frosted with Madagascar chocolate; build-your-own sundaes; and even liquid dessert libations like the 50 Shades of Chai with chai liqueur, vanilla vodka, vanilla ice cream and earl grey sugar.

 There’s always something fantastically wacky and wonderful to try at this progressive West Highland dessert emporium from Ian Kleinman, a molecular magician and science lab wizard who taught Denver that things like Twizzler space foam, exploding whipped cream, spun sugar, clouds of smoke and pomegranate fizz pop-rocks reach way beyond Willy Wonka’s fictional candy factory.
+Just make sure you book ahead for the show; tickets are required.

 Fried ice cream seems more counterintuitive than, say, fried dough.
-But the crunchiness of Las Delicias' ice cream, covered in corn flakes and deep fried, perfectly complements the airy, powdered sugar-dusted sopapillas.
+But the crunchiness of Las Delicias' ice cream, covered in cornflakes and deep fried, perfectly complements the airy, powdered sugar-dusted sopapillas.
 Drizzle with honey and you've got the hottest/coldest combo in Denver.
 If you're not quite ready for a double dose of deep fry, try the sopapillas with classic vanilla-bean ice cream at Rio Grande Mexican Restaurant.

-Crossing any cultural, historical and intellectual barriers is the molten chocolate lava volcano tower delight found all over the state.
+Crossing any cultural, historical and intellectual barriers is the molten chocolate lava delight found all over the state.
 A moist chocolate cake exterior with a gooey molten center, complete with powdered sugar, thinly sliced almonds or a mound of fresh fruit — it's everything the quintessential chocolate dessert should be.
 Whatever the name, wherever the restaurant, each provides an original take on the mouthwatering modern classic.
 Celebrate the success of this coco indulgence with Corridor 44's version, which is topped with whipped cream and berries.

 Crème brulee: the classic dessert order.
 You know you can't DIY without risking serious bodily injury (a dessert requiring a blow torch, really?) and someone else at your table is probably craving it, too.
 At Chocolate Lab, the crème brulee — touted by many as the best in Denver — is finished with orange zest and, of course, dark chocolate.